 Students in their final year of undergraduate studies may apply and, if qualified, will receive a conditional acceptance.
 These applicants must include a written statement according to the instructions given by University Admissions.
 Students in the final year of undergraduate studies at a Swedish university do not have to provide a written statement in order, if qualified, to receive a conditional acceptance.
 They must, however, have completed 150 ECTS credits in the bachelor’s programme by 1 February.

 English language proficiency equivalent to (the Swedish upper secondary school) English course B/6 is required.
 The requirement can be satisfied through a result equal to, or higher than, those stated in the following internationally recognized English tests:

 TOEFL Paper-based: Score of 4.5 (scale 1-6) in written test, a total score of 575.

 TOEFL ITP is not accepted.

-Specific requirements for the master's program in Entrepreneurship and Innovation Management
+Specific requirements for the master's programme in Entrepreneurship and Innovation Management

 A Bachelor of Science in Engineering, a technical Degree of Bachelor, or another similar technical or scientific first-cycle education, corresponding to at least 180 ECTS credits.

-Specific documents for the master's program in Entrepreneurship and Innovation Management
+Specific documents for the master's programme in Entrepreneurship and Innovation Management